FairwindsOps/charts/stable/helm-release-pruner/README.md

 ## Example usage values file

-The following values will purge all releases matching `^feature-.+-web$` in namespace matching `^feature-.+` older than 7 days. `job.dryRun` can be toggled to output matches without deleting anything.
+The following values will purge all releases matching `^feature-.+-web$` in namespace matching `^feature-.+` older than 7 days.
+It will also only keep the 10 newest releases.

+`job.dryRun` can be toggled to output matches without deleting anything.

 ```
 job: